Xiwei Pan

 Xiwei Pan, Yichao Zhu

 Shell structures are generally modeled based on kinematic hypotheses, where some of the parameters are preferentially evaluated in a phenomenological manner.
 In this article, asymptotic analysis against the underlying three-dimensional equation system is considered so as to provide a rational framework for modeling and interpreting the deformation behavior of multi-layered thin shells (MTSs).
-Capable of accurate predictions of not only the overall stiffness of MTSs, but also the detailed stress distribution, the proposed shell theory shows its distinguishing features at least in the following aspects.
-Firstly, it naturally introduces a rule for classifying the deformation modes of MTSs.
-One mode resembles a plate, where the transverse load is withstood through bending, while the other is like a supporting structure, where the load gets conducted to adjacent inclined sections.
-Secondly, in contrast with the existing arguments where an applied shear load on the shell surface necessitates the inclusion of transverse shear stresses for analysis, it is demonstrated that a leading-order multi-layered shell theory derived from asymptotic analysis should suffice to output satisfactory predictions over the shell stiffness, as well as its internal stress distribution.
+Capable of accurately predicting both overall stiffness and detailed stress distribution, the proposed shell theory shows its distinguishing features at least in the following aspects.
+Firstly, it naturally introduces a rule for classifying the deformation modes of MTSs based on the magnitude of the maximum dimensionless principal curvature.
+Secondly, for each class, the hierarchy in the order of the involved field quantities is examined, and it is shown that when the product of the maximum principal curvature and the characteristic shell size reaches the magnitude of unity or larger, the resulting shell theory cannot be treated by natural extension of plate theories.
+Lastly, it is demonstrated that, for moderate shear forces and comparable material properties, a leading-order multi-layered shell theory derived from asymptotic analysis should suffice to output satisfactory predictions over the shell stiffness, as well as its internal stress distribution.
 Numerical examples of the deformation and strength analysis for MTSs are also presented to show the reliability of the leading-order model.